 The management company's remuneration policy promotes risk management without excessive risk taking.
-These practices comply with the objectives and interests of the Fund managers, funds managed, and fund investors in order to avoid conflicts of interest.
+These practices comply with the objectives and interests of the Fund managers, funds managed, and fund investors in order to avoid conflicts of interest representative of the investment strategies implemented by the company, ensuring that the long-term interests of investors in the Funds managed are taken into account.
+Bonuses are only ultimately paid out if this is congruent with the management company's financial position.